-Your daughter can stop being part of the study at any time, without giving a reason, but we will keep the information we have collected about her that we already have.
-If you choose to stop taking part in the study, we would like to continue collecting information about your daughter from the hospital.
+Your son can stop being part of the study at any time, without giving a reason, but we will keep the information we have collected about your son that we already have.
+If you choose to stop taking part in the study, we would like to continue collecting information about your son from the hospital.
 If you do not want this to happen, tell us and we will stop.
-We need to manage your daughter's records in specific ways for the research to be reliable.
-This means that we won't be able to let you see or change the data we hold about your daughter.
+We need to manage your son's records in specific ways for the research to be reliable.
+This means that we won't be able to let you see or change the data we hold about your son.